RentadroneCL/Pilots-RealCases-Rentadrone.cl/Vina Casas del Bosque/Multispectral Maps/README.md

 https://www.opendronemap.org/

-To review the orthomaps, enter each folder corresponding to each quarter of the vineyard  download each one.
+To review the orthomaps, enter each folder corresponding to each "Barrack" of the vineyard  download each one.